-- There are more than 5,000 miles of U.S. toll roads. - 35 U.S. states and territories have at least one toll road. - Americans made 5 billion tolled trips in 2011. - The top 40 U.S. toll operators made \$14 billion in capital investments in their facilities over the three years ending in 2011.1 - 84% of Americans feel tolls should be considered projectby-project or as a primary source of transportation revenue.2
+- There are 6,208 miles of U.S. toll roads.
+(IBTTA, TollMiner, 2018) - 35 U.S. states and territories have at least one toll road.
+(IBTTA, TollMiner, 2018) - Americans made 5.7 billion tolled trips in 2011. - The top 40 U.S. toll operators made \$14 billion in capital investments in their facilities over the three years ending in 2011. - 72% of Americans believe tolls could help reduce congestion.
+(HNTB America THINKS Survey, 2016)

 The International Bridge, Tunnel and Turnpike Association (IBTTA) is the worldwide association for the owners and operators of toll facilities and the businesses that serve them.
-Founded in 1932, IBTTA has members in more than 20 countries and on six continents.
-Through advocacy, thought leadership and education, members are implementing state-of-the-art, innovative user-based transportation financing solutions to address the critical infrastructure challenges of the 21st century.
-For more information, visit www.IBTTA.org or join us on Twitter @IBTTA or #TollRoads.
+Founded in 1932, IBTTA has members in 26 countries on six continents.
+Through advocacy, thought leadership and education, members are implementing state-of-the-art, innovative user-based transportation financing solutions to address the critical infrastructure challenges of the 21st Century.
+Follow us on Twitter @IBTTA and join the conversation at #TollRoads.
+For more information, visit: www.IBTTA.org

+TOLLING.
+MOVING SMARTER.
 1146 19th Street, NW Suite 600 Washington, DC 20036 (202) 659-4620